pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 ### Monitoring incoming payments

 For pretix Hosted, we have partnered with [GoCardless](https://gocardless.com) to allow a seamless integration for automatic transaction importing for [thousands of banks in over 30 countries](https://gocardless.com/bank-account-data/coverage/).
-Alternatively, you can notify pretix of incoming payments—either by manually approving payments as complete, or by regularly importing digital bank statements.
+Alternatively, you can notify pretix of incoming payments by regularly importing digital bank statements.
 This section is going to guide you through all three options.

 #### Option A: automatic transaction import using GoCardless